 In September 2002, I started on the metalwork, but the project returned to the "back burner" again.
-In 2016, I concluded that with wishing to move house and also having little spare time (despite being retired), I would never get around to completing this project and sold the Transformer and valves on eBay.
+In 2016, I concluded that with wishing to move house and also having little spare time (despite being retired), I would never get around to completing this project and sold the transformer, valves and other QRO components on eBay.

 Dick Thornley, G2DAF's original amplifier at the RSGB Museum, Potter's Bar 2003

 Here's some visual evidence of me operating QRO.
 The top photo was taken during the 2001 CQ WPX SSB Contest, operating AG1C.
 The Alpha 89 is running 1500 watts output.